sshanshans/stat140/content/policies.md

 #### Participation (%)

-There are in general two ways for you to earn the participation points.
-You will earn up to 1 point of for each class.
+There are in general two ways for you to get the participation points.
+You will earn up to 1 point for each class.

 * Group-participation:
-Coming to class will automatically give you 1/2 point for particiaption.
+Coming to class will automatically give you 0.5 point for participation.
 To increase your point, you can try to take an active role in your group discussion.
-There are three roles in each group: role A: taking notes in a Google doc (shared by the instructor) to keep track of your group's process, role B: leading the discussion and making sure everyone understand what they are doing role C: communicating the results to others, e.g. posting results on Piazza, speaking in class, etc.
+There are three roles in each group:

+    * role A: taking notes in a Google doc (shared by the instructor) to keep track of your group's process,
+    * role B: leading the discussion and making sure everyone understand what they are doing
+    * role C: communicating the results to others, e.g. posting results on Piazza, speaking in class, etc.

 * Solo-participation:
-I understand that sometimes you won't be able to participate class activities for legitimate reasons (e.g. being sick, time difference, ect).
+I understand that sometimes you won't be able to participate class activities for legitimate reasons (e.g. being sick, time difference, etc).
 Helping your fellow students, especially on Piazza, also counts towards participation.
 If there were no questions, share interesting findings or news related to the course materials on Piazza is also is a volunteering for a class role.

 #### Grade Calculation (%)